piotr-rzepa/distributed-mc-server/README.md

 kind load docker-image <IMAGE_TAG> -n <YOUR_KIND_CLUSTER_NAME>
 ```

-> If you're using `latest` tag, remember to set `imagePullPolicy` to `Never` or `IFNotPresent` in your Pod manifest, otherwise Kubernetes always tries to pull the image from Docker Hub repository.
+> If you're using `latest` tag, remember to set `imagePullPolicy` to `Never` or `IfNotPresent` in your Pod manifest, otherwise Kubernetes always tries to pull the image from Docker Hub repository.